n3s0/n3s0.github.io/content/feed/notes/physicalsecurity/locks/master-lock/master-lock-no-3/index.md

 ## Master Lock No. 3 (Master Lock No. 3D)
 ---

+## Where To Find These Locks
+---

 ## Lock Pickers United Rating (White belt)
 ---

+Now it's time to discuss this in relation to the lock sport community.
 Using the [LPU Belt Explorer](https://lpubelts.com/) this lock is sitting in the `White belt` category.
 So, to their standards these locks are good for beginners.

 The requirement for this to pick this lock with any tool.
 I think this applies